-Chapter 17: Project Management
+Chapter 16: ERP Project Management

 With things looking up for their business, Saf and Mel both agree that it’s time they look into expanding Spindl’s catalog.
-This is a huge undertaking for them because it involves third-parties such as designers, suppliers, etc. It comes down to juggling time, cost, and quality.
+This is a huge undertaking for them because it involves third parties such as designers, suppliers, etc. It comes down to juggling time, cost, and quality.

 Given everything on their plate, it’s important to the duo that they manage their resources well.
 Systematically planning this project will ensure that it’s completed in a timely fashion, while keeping costs under budget, and the quality up to their standard.
 To aid in this process, Saf and Mel turn to Spindl’s ERP Project Champion, Lyn.
 Lyn introduces them to the Project Management module in their ERP.
-Using this, Saf and Mel are able to manage projects by breaking them into tasks that can be allotted to people.
+Using this, Saf and Mel can manage projects by breaking them into tasks that can be allotted to people.

 Why use ERP for project management?

-Right from the conception of your business, a key factor for success has (and will continue to be) your company’s project management process.
-With every passing day, the growth leads to newer people, tasks, teams; the collaborative effort still exists, but as your company diversifies, it can become difficult to properly track and manage projects.
+Right from the conception of your business, a key factor for success has been (and will continue to be) your company’s project management process.
+With every passing day, the growth leads to newer people, tasks, and teams; the collaborative effort still exists, but as your company diversifies, it can become difficult to properly track and manage projects.
 The risk of wasted resources and growing overheads can be avoided with a streamlined project management process.

 Keeping that in mind, we’re going to learn how you can take advantage of the project management module in your ERP system—using which you can create, manage, and monitor every single project from right within the system.
 Purchasing and selling can be tracked against projects, helping you keep track of the budget, delivery, and profitability.
 It can also be used to manage internal projects, manufacturing jobs, or service jobs.